harakiriboy/Akvelon-TaskManager/README.md

 # Akvelon-TaskManager
-The API for managing Projects asn Tasks
+This is the API for managing Projects and Tasks using differnt restAPI commands

 ## Installation and usage
-Firslty you need to pull this code from repository
+Firslty you need to clone this repository to your environment.
+And then you have one of two options to run the code.

-### Smaller header 2
-mrkbp rpeo rpoegep mrkbp rpeo rpoegep mrkbp rpeo rpoegep mrkbp rpeo rpoegep mrkbp rpeo rpoegep mrkbp rpeo rpoegep mrkbp rpeo rpoegep
+### On local machine
+For this you need sdk and runtime for dotnet6 to run it on your machine Run this command on terminal inside project's directory `dotnet run`

+### On docker container
+For this you need Docker installed on your machine
+To run docker container run this command inside project's directory `docker-compose up`

 ## Installation
 ## Usage/commmands